 In Denton and Cooke counties as well as the state of Texas, lawmakers, law enforcement and prosecutors are under pressure to prove that they are tough on drugs.
 Therefore, police and prosecutors spend significant time and resources in the prosecution of drug crimes.
 Sentences can include heavy fines, imprisonment, and more.
 Texas Child Protective Services-(CPS) may seek to remove your children from your home based on your drug possession, usage, manufacture, or delivery.

 What’s more, there is gray area where charges are left up to the officer on duty.
 For example, you may be in a car where drugs were discovered.
 If no one confesses to possession, the officer may decide to arrest everyone.
-If you live in Denton or Cooke counties and have been arrested for violating any drug law, from marijuana possession or use of cocaine, to operating a meth lab, please contact a Texas drug charges attorney at Hill & Hill today to discuss the specifics of your case.
+If you live in Denton or Cooke counties and have been arrested for violating any drug law, from marijuana possession or use of cocaine, to operating a meth lab, please contact a Texas drug charges attorney at The Law Office of Brent Hill today to discuss the specifics of your case.

 Changing Laws on marijuana and Texas

 In other states across the country, drug laws on marijuana are changing rapidly with both medical and recreational use being legal in several states, including Colorado.
 This has presented a new challenge for Texas law enforcement and the court system: how to prosecute those who bring marijuana that they legally obtained in Colorado or another state into Texas.
 To be clear, possession is still illegal in Texas, but more and more cases are being brought to courts challenging laws by arguing for the rights of those who legally obtained marijuana in another state.